infiniflow/infinity/docs/references/pysdk_api_reference.md

 **Benefits of FDE:**
 - Dynamically generates embeddings from feature matrices.
-- No need to pre-compute embeddings.
+- Eliminates the need to compute embeddings beforehand.
 - Flexible input tensor dimensions.
 - Automatic conversion to fixed-dimension vectors.